-GWXUX is a process that is responsible for downloading and installing updates for Windows 10.
+GWXUX is a process responsible for downloading and installing updates for Windows 10.
 It is installed on to a computer via Windows Updates.
 That update is named as KB3035583.
 With this, the Get Windows 10 pop-ups are installed and then initiated by Microsoft.
-This GWXUX application has a capability of checking the compatibility of your computer to run the Windows 10 update as well as preparing the machine to install it.
+This GWXUX application has the capability of checking the compatibility of your computer to run the Windows 10 update as well as preparing the machine to install it.
 Usually, it may also result in excessive use of Disk and very rarely, CPU as well.
 In this article, we will try to fix every possible issue with GWXUX.exe file.

 GWXUX has stopped working

 We need to disable gwxux.exe to run from the Task Scheduler.
 For this, we need to undertake the following steps.

 First of all, start by searching for the Task Scheduler in the Cortana Search box.
 Click on the appropriate result that you get.

 Now, on the left panel, from the Task Scheduler Library, navigate to Microsoft > Windows > Setup > gwx.

 When you select the GWX folder, you will get two tasks listed under that folder.

 Select both of those tasks and disable them permanently.

 Reboot your computer for the changes to take effect and check if your issue is now fixed or not.